(originally published in 2009)

 Unfortunately, geographic limitations dictate that this interview isn’t face to face.
 If it were, I can tell you right now, we would be sitting somewhere, it would be late afternoon and we would be drinking something.
 Bossa-nova would be playing quietly in the background and I would be wearing an ironic t shirt and nice jeans and at some point I would tell KM that if I were a chick I would want to be her.

-Karen Marie (KM): Iaian (IG), you know I heart you long time... is it a surprise that I am interviewing you for Art + Culture?
+Karen Marie (KM): Iaian (IG), you know I've shared a mutual admiration for you for such a long time... is it a surprise that I am interviewing you for Art + Culture?
 I AM your biggest advocate you know.

 IG: A surprise only in the sense that it’s not everyday that you get interviewed by your friends, not a surprise that it has anything to do with art and culture or Art + Culture for that matter - as you are the most sophisticated person I know.